smythp/ebooks-as-applications/README.md

 [Hacking the Academy](http://hackingtheacademy.org/)

-An edited collection crowdsourced over the course of one week.
+An edited collection on academic communication crowdsourced over the course of one week.

 [Social Edition of the Devonshire Manuscript](https://en.wikibooks.org/wiki/The_Devonshire_Manuscript)